root-project/web/for_developers/web/index.md

 Many scripts and functionalities have been added compared to this original theme.

 This page provides instructions to generate a local running version of this website.
-The informations presented here are largely inspired from the [quick start page of the Jekyll website](https://jekyllrb.com/docs/){:target="_blank"}.
+The information presented here are largely inspired from the [quick start page of the Jekyll website](https://jekyllrb.com/docs/){:target="_blank"}.

 ## Generate a local running version of the ROOT website